The Stochastic Bilevel Continuous Knapsack Problem with Uncertain Follower's Objective

-We are interested in the computational complexity of the stochastic optimization problem~\eqref{stochasticprob}, which of course depends strongly on the underlying probability distribution of~$\cbf$.
-Not surprisingly, it is highly relevant whether item values are independently distributed or not.
-In the latter case, we observe that the stochastic problem can be solved efficiently in case of a discrete distribution, assuming that all realizations of the follower's objective vector are given explicitly as part of the input; see Section~\ref{section_finite}.
+After discussing the deterministic problem version and introducing notation and basic results in Section~\ref{section_preliminaries}, we start investigating the computational complexity of the stochastic optimization problem~\eqref{stochasticprob}, which of course depends strongly on the underlying probability distribution of~$\cbf$.
+Under the assumption that all possible realizations of the follower's objective vector are given explicitly as part of the input, together with their probabilities, we observe that the stochastic problem can be solved efficiently; see Section~\ref{section_finite}.
 Using standard methods, this result could be used to design a sample average approximation scheme for arbitrary distributions.

 Our main results apply to the case of independently distributed item values.
-Even for the most basic setting where each item value is distributed uniformly on either a finite set or an interval, we show that the stochastic problem turns out to be \#P-hard; see Section~\ref{section_stochastichard}.
+In the most basic setting, each item value is distributed uniformly on either a finite set or an interval.
+In contrast to the setting of Section~\ref{section_finite}, in the discrete case, the input here contains the finite sets for all items, but not each of the (exponentially many) possible realizations explicitly.
+Even in this basic setting of independently and uniformly distributed item values, we show that the stochastic problem turns out to be \#P-hard; see Section~\ref{section_stochastichard}.
 It is thus unlikely that an efficient algorithm exists for solving the problem exactly.
 In fact, even the computation of the objective value resulting from a given capacity choice is \#P-hard in these cases, and the same is true for finding a multiplicative approximation for any desired factor.
 However, all results only show weak \#P-hardness.
 In fact, we also devise a pseudo-polynomial algorithm for the mentioned cases in Section~\ref{section_pseudo_alg}, running in time linear in the total size of all items.